 - Salt & Black Pepper, to taste

-Add your flour and stir until a thick paste forms.
-You might need to add a small knob of butter if the pan's too dry.
+- Add your flour and stir until a thick paste forms.
+You might need to add more butter if the pan's too dry.

-Slowly stir in your stock until lump free, then pour in your cream.
+- Slowly stir in your stock until lump free, then pour in your cream.
 Add your chicken back in, then add your mustard, thyme, nutmeg and seasoning to taste.
 Allow to simmer until thickened, stirring occasionally.
+This stage is important to marry the flavours and reduce down the sauce so it doesn't come out watery.

-Pour into a suitably sized baking dish and place your pastry over the top.
+- Pour into a suitably sized baking dish and place your pastry over the top.
 Cut/garnish as desired, then brush with your beaten egg.
-Slice a steam hole in the centre to allow steam to escape (important so the pastry don't go soggy and the filling can thicken).
+Slice a steam hole in the centre to allow steam to escape (important so the pastry doesn't go soggy and the filling can thicken a little more).

 If you loved this classic British pie then be sure to check out another British classic – my Toad in the Hole!